Ancon (archaeological site)

-Ancon (archaeological site) is located in the north of the Bay of Ancon, in the Ancón District, on the central coast of Peru.
+Ancon is an archaeological site in the north of the Bay of Ancon, in the Ancón District, on the central coast of Peru.
 It is one of the most important centers of the Peruvian archeology and features a vast necropolis of the pre-Hispanic era, with countless funerary sites.
 Permanent occupation in Ancon is documented throughout all periods of Andean history.
 The oldest evidence of human occupation dates back 10,000 years ago to the preceramic period.

 Location

 The beach resort area of Ancon is located 42 km north of Lima.
 Historically, it is known as the place where the peace treaty between Peru and Chile (Treaty of Ancón) was signed in 1883.

 The archaeological site extends north of the Bay of Ancon and west of the Pan-American Highway.

 El Paraíso, Peru is another important site in the area.

 Timeline

 Ancon is one of the few archaeological sites in the Andean region that boasts an ongoing cultural occupation throughout all periods of history, from the Andean Lithic Period (8000 BC) to the Late Horizon ending with the period of the Incas (1500 AD).
 The colonial and republican history of Peru is also attested.